mertall/Undergraduate-Thesis/README.md

 # Undergraduate-Thesis
 Mridul Sarkar's Undergraduate Thesis.

-Working on an implementation of a quantum algorithm to find min. of a unsorted table.
+Working on an implementation of a quantum algorithm to find min. of an unsorted table.

 Prelim Quantum Circuit for the Alg.